julianlin/user_account_app/README.md

 # Overview

 This app has 2 main functions for 2 types of users, “Admins” and “Users”.
-“Admins” can manage “Users” and “Users” have access to various fintech apps.
+“Admins” can manage “Users” and “Users” have access to features.
 I tried to keep this app as simple as possible while still showing a full range of full stack ability.
 This means I skipped or shortcutted things that would have taken a lot of time or added complexity, but not really show anything new in terms of technical skill.

 # Features
 ## General